 Apple isn’t cutting any veterans from the team in 2021.
 So, if your iPhone or iPad is capable of running iOS 14/iPad iOS 14 you’re good to go on 2021.
 That goes all the way back to the iPhone SE (2016) and iPhone 6s (2015).
 The iPad mini 4 (2015) and iPad Air 2 (2014) and everything newer remain compatible too.

-How to register as an Apple developer
+How to register for the Apple public beta program

 You might like…